 Destruction and rebuilding of the church

 When the Christians rebuilt the church in 1048, it was much smaller than the original.
-The entrance to the church moved from the east to the south, where it is located today.
+The entrance to the church moved from the east to the south, where it is today.

 Later, in 1099, when the Crusaders arrived as part of the Crusades, they were shocked by the looks of the church.
-They were expecting to see something splendid and divine but instead, found something extremely modest.
-So, they decided to rebuild the compound and make major changes.
+They were expecting to see something splendid and divine but, instead, found something extremely modest.
+So, they decided to rebuild the compound and make significant changes.
 They built a huge roof and domes above the church, so the garden was no longer open to the sky.

 In modern times